 Forget About Proving Anything to Someone

 One of the worst reasons you could get into any kind of investment is to prove yourself to someone.
 Unfortunately, this seems to be at the root of why a lot of middle-class people decide to launch themselves into the property market.
 Property investment is a serious business, and the only person you should worry about impressing is yourself.
 If you’re not sure about your motivations, take some time to really consider them.
 Forget all the party bragging rights and similar white noise.
 Instead, think about how driven you are to succeed in the market, and what you ultimately hope to achieve.
-There may be other methods which could gain similar returns, and be much better suited to you.
+There may be other methods that could gain similar returns, and be much better suited to you.

 As you take your first, uncertain steps into the property market, be sure to keep these three pieces of advice in mind.